Yes, all Penn State campuses have programs in place to address student food insecurity and hunger.

 • State College Food Bank: Provides 12 regular food distributions per year to eligible clients.

 • St. Andrew’s Episcopal Church Community Cafe: Provides a free dinner every Thursday from 5-7 p.m.
+Food is served to anyone and everyone who comes through the door.
+The meal is free, everyone is welcome, and donations are accepted, but they are not expected.

 • Abba Java Coffeehouse: Provides a study spot with free self-serve coffee and tea, food and Wi-Fi (located in St. Paul’s United Methodist Church).